The Misguided Case Against Feedback

 —Andrey A. Danilov

 Dealing with the 20 dB loop gains that were the norm in tube equipment left the vast majority of designers ill-equipped technically to make the transition to solid state Voltage Feedback Amplifiers (VFA) where the figures were 40 ~ 50 dB.
 There were a few notable exceptions of course, one of them being Bart Locanthi of JBL who, judging from this design dating from the mid 1960’s was already cognisant of the challenges of high(er) feedback.
 He employed degeneration of the LTP stage of what was then a very early high power solid state amplifier in order to improve the dynamic performance and linearity.
 Earlier in his career he had worked in analog computing where much of the research in the 1950’s was around military equipment and servo systems.
-He would therefore have been very aware of things like loop gain, slewing, transient recovery, phase and gain margin – all critical parameters in servo systems, and as the industry came to learn years later, solid state audio amplifiers, but a rather alien world to consumer electronics designers in the 1960’s.
+He would therefore have been very aware of things like loop gain, slewing, transient recovery, phase and gain margin – all critical parameters in servo systems, and as the industry came to learn years later, solid state audio amplifiers, but a rather alien world to vacuum tube consumer electronics designers in the 1960’s.

 Prior to Otala’s work, most amplifier designers naively saw feedback as some sort of panacea, to be applied in huge quantities to reduce distortion, invariably quoted at 1 kHz, which masked a host of evils that would be plainly evident at 30 kHz.
 One could arguably conclude that Otala discovered in TIM what was already known in another engineering discipline, but failed to interpret and apply his findings correctly – a point Bruno Putzeys’ touches on in ‘The F Word’.
 We do however, owe Otala a debt of gratitude for spurring an industry wide investigation into feedback that his paper triggered.

 The Four Evils